Grant Fuhr: Early life

-One of Grant Fuhr's parents was Born Canadian and the other was a First Nation-Canadian from the Enoch Cree Nation.
-He was adopted by Betty Wheeler and Robert Fuhr and he grew up in Spruce Grove, Alberta west of Edmonton.
+Fuhr was born on September 28, 1962, in Spruce Grove, Alberta, west of Edmonton to a Black Canadian and a First Nation-Canadian from the Enoch Cree Nation; he never knew his birth parents.
+Less than three weeks after he was born, he was adopted by Betty Wheeler and Robert Fuhr and he grew up in Spruce Grove.

 In the mid-1970s, Fuhr played for the Enoch Tomahawks hockey team.
 Fuhr's mother came from Enoch Cree Nation.

 In 1979, at the age of 16, Fuhr joined the Victoria Cougars of the Western Hockey League (WHL).
-After two outstanding seasons in Victoria, which included the league championship and a trip to the Memorial Cup in 1981, Fuhr was drafted eighth overall by the Edmonton Oilers in the 1981 NHL Entry Draft, on June 10, 1981.
+After two outstanding seasons in Victoria, which included the league championship and a trip to the Memorial Cup in 1981, Fuhr was drafted eighth overall by the Edmonton Oilers in the 1981 NHL entry draft, on June 10, 1981.